vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

 ```

 4. BONUS: Build hammers for `myrep50`.
-How do the number of hammers compare to `myrep10` ?
+How do the number of hammers found in `myrep50` compare to the number found in `myrep10` ?

 ## Self-Check